For online business owners, an email list is a powerful tool.

 But with a powerful email list comes a lot of responsibility.

-If your email contains any commercial content or anything related to transactional activity you must comply with the CAN-SPAM Act.
+Here’s the thing: If your email contains commercial content or anything related to transactional activity, you must comply with the CAN-SPAM Act.

-If you’re thinking, “Okay, but my email newsletters only ask my community to check out my free podcast, so I’m probably in the clear when it comes to this CAN-SPAM stuff, right?”
+If you’re thinking, “OK, but my email newsletters only ask my community to check out my free podcast, so I’m probably in the clear when it comes to this CAN-SPAM stuff, right?”